Congenica/psga-pipeline-sars-cov-2/README.md

 # install nextflow: https://www.nextflow.io/docs/latest/getstarted.html

 # set up the ncov project
-git clone https://github.com/connor-lab/ncov2019-artic-nf.git -o ncov2019-artic-nf
+git submodule init
+git submodule update

 cd ncov2019-artic-nf
 # this is not required for running the pipeline using dockers, but for some reason it is required for running
 # the pipeline with docker as part of our workflow.
 I haven't yet figured out why it works in one case and not in the other..